bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-23-newsletter.md

-  argument that will include in the results any immature coinbase outputs---outputs which can't yet be spent because fewer than 100 blocks have passed since they were included in the miner coinbase transaction of a block.
+  argument that will include in the results any immature coinbase outputs---outputs which can't yet be spent because fewer than 100 blocks have passed since they were included in the miner coinbase transaction of a block. {% assign timestamp="28:50" %}

-- [LND #7082][] updates the way invoices without requested amounts are created to allow the inclusion of route hints, which can help the spender find a path to the receiver.
+- [LND #7082][] updates the way invoices without requested amounts are created to allow the inclusion of route hints, which can help the spender find a path to the receiver. {% assign timestamp="30:50" %}

 - [LDK #1413][] removes support for the original fixed-length onion data format.
 The upgraded variable-length format was added to the